Economics + Maths = Financial Capability

 Dr Carly Sawatzki

-Dr Carly Sawatzki works in the School of Education at Deakin University.
-She is interested in how young people become financially capable within families, communities, and schools.
-She is rapidly gaining national and international recognition for her research, which focuses on how young people think, feel and respond to financial problems at the intersection of economics and mathematics.
+Dr Carly Sawatzki is a teacher educator and educational researcher in Deakin University’s School of Education.
+She has more than 15 years’ experience working with preservice and practising teachers in primary and secondary school settings.
+Carly’s research explores how young people become financially capable within families, communities, and schools and how best to support teacher professional learning in this area.
+She has rapidly gained national and international recognition for her research, which focuses on the design of financial tasks at the intersection of humanities and mathematics.
+Her work is distinctly “real world” and supportive of teachers, including those teaching out-of-field.
 Carly has published in prestigious international journals and led curriculum and research consultancies for Australian government agencies.
-She is regularly engaged by teacher associations, being recognised as a dynamic, thought-provoking presenter who challenges thinking, promotes critical conversation and inspires innovation.
-Carly provides expert comment for The Conversation, EduResearch Matters and EducationHQ and ABC Radio.
+She is regularly engaged by teacher associations and schools, being recognised as a dynamic, thought-provoking presenter who challenges thinking, promotes critical conversation and inspires innovation.
+Carly writes for The Conversation, EduResearch Matters, Teacher Magazine, EducationHQ and is regularly interviewed by ABC Radio.

-Dr Jill Brown works in the School of Education at Deakin University.
-She is the Course Director for Deakin’s Graduate Certificate in Secondary Mathematics, supporting the professional learning of out-of-field mathematics teachers in partnership with the Victorian Department of Education.
-Jill’s university teaching focuses on mathematics and mathematics education for pre-service teachers in Early Childhood, Primary and Secondary settings as well as postgraduate study for practising teachers.
-She is internationally recognised for her research exploring mathematical modelling, the teaching and learning of functions, and the use of digital technologies by teachers and students.
-Jill is an elected member on the International Executive of the International Community of Teachers of Mathematical Modelling and Applications (ICTMA), a member of the expert panel for the International Mathematical Modelling Challenge (IMMC), and contributes to the Australian IMMC advisory team and judging panel.
+Dr Jill Brown is a teacher educator and educational researcher in Deakin University’s School of Education.
+Jill has more than 20 years’ experience in higher education, where she has focused on mathematics and mathematics education for pre-service and practising teachers (including out-of-field teachers) in early childhood, primary and secondary settings.
+Jill’s research in the field of mathematical modelling, the teaching and learning of functions, and the use of digital technologies by teachers and students is internationally recognised.
+She is an elected member on the International Executive of the International Community of Teachers of Mathematical Modelling and Applications (ICTMA), a member of the expert panel for the International Mathematical Modelling Challenge (IMMC), and a member of the Australian IMMC advisory team and judging panel.